numb3r17/numb3r17.github.io/README.md

 ## Overview

 This repo is an example of how you can host a website using *Github*.
-Feel free to *clone* it to create a starting point for your own place on the www.
+Feel free to *clone* it to create a starting point for your own place on the 'World Wide Web' or take a look at this site in your browser to see how it renders - [numb3r17.github.com](numb3r17.github.com)

 ## ToDo